This post is in collaboration Dr Maria Fernanda Peraza Godoy of GetMine Healthy Pleasure

 Some of the most common parts of the body that are affected by endometriosis lesions include:

 - Peritoneum (a continuous membrane that forms in the lining of the abdominal cavity)

 - Rectovaginal septum (a thin structure that separates the rectum from the vagina)

-Although research has been going on for decades, there is still no concrete explanation for the reasons why some women suffer from endometriosis and others do not.
+Although research has gone on for decades, there is still no concrete explanation for the reasons why some women suffer from endometriosis and others do not.
 Essentially, endometriosis is a condition in which endometrial tissue, the tissue that makes up the uterine lining (endometrium), migrates from its rightful spot in the uterus to other organs.
-Or at least, that’s been a common belief.
+Or at least that’s been a common belief.

-These ectopic cells—usually found in the neighboring pelvic organs, such as the bladder and bowel—cause inflammation that leads to pain, which can range from bearable to excruciating.
+These ectopic cells are usually found in the neighboring pelvic organ, such as the bladder and bowel, causing inflammation that leads to pain, which can range from bearable to excruciating.
 Like normal uterine lining, the tissue builds up and sheds over the course of the menstrual cycle, causing internal bleeding.
 Cysts can form - and rupture - as can scar tissue, which can impair fertility.
-Although these endometriosis cells typically show up in the vicinity of the uterus, in rare cases the disease can even affect the lungs, diaphragm, and in extremely rare cases, the brain.
+Although these endometriosis cells typically show up in the vicinity of the uterus, in rare cases the disease can even affect the lungs, diaphragm and in extremely rare cases the brain.

 What are the symptoms of endometriosis?